OWASP/Top10/2017/en/0xa5-broken-access-control.md

 Access control is only effective if enforced in trusted server-side code or server-less API, where the attacker cannot modify the access control check or metadata.

 * With the exception of public resources, deny by default.
-* Implement access control mechanisms once and re-use them throughout the application, including CORS.
+* Implement access control mechanisms once and re-use them throughout the application, including minimizing CORS usage.
 * Model access controls should enforce record ownership, rather than accepting that the user can create, read, update, or delete any record.
 * Unique application business limit requirements should be enforced by domain models.
 * Disable web server directory listing and ensure file metadata (e.g. .git) and backup files are not present within web roots.